-All international requests from publications or agencies for race-by-race or permanent accreditation must be made via the FIA's online accreditation system: F1.ams.fia.com
+All international requests from publications or agencies for race-by-race or permanent accreditation must be made via the FIA's Accreditation Management System: F1.ams.fia.com

-Applications from publications for their national event must be addressed to the National Press Office of each circuit.
+Applications from publications for their national event - meaning an event that takes place in the same country as that under which a publication is registered in the FIA Accreditation Management System -must be addressed to the National Press Office of each circuit.

 First-time applicants (publications / agencies) must register before any application for accreditation can be submitted.
-Registrants will be asked to upload a number of documents on the system.
-Successful registration does not mean that any applications made from the registered account will automatically be successful.
+Registrants will be required to upload a number of documents on the system.
+Successful registration does not mean that any applications made from the registered account will automatically be successful - the FIA will periodically remove unused accounts, as well as those that are not updated with recent examples of suitable coverage of the championship (see Point 2 below).

-The validity of registration request is checked by the FIA and, if successful, the registrant will receive an email which will give access to the online accreditation system.
+The validity of registration request is checked by the FIA and, if successful, the registrant will receive an email which will give access to the Accreditation Management System.
 Only then can an accreditation application be submitted.